 Watermelons remain a staple at most picnics and barbecues.
-It’s so refreshing on a hot day, and there doesn’t always seem to be enough for seconds.
 In addition to hydration, it provides many health benefits.
 Therefore, you may be wondering, is watermelon juice good for high blood pressure?

 Watermelon juice is good for high blood pressure and has been shown in studies to lower blood pressure readings.
 It’s beneficial because it contains many nutrients beneficial for high blood pressure like Vitamin C, potassium, magnesium, lycopene and L-citrulline.

 It’s hard to believe something made up of 92% water can be so effective for blood pressure.
 This blog post will dive into the details explaining how.
 In addition, I’ll inform you how much it has been shown to lower it.

 BP Tip: You can lower BP naturally by changing how you breathe.
 There’s a device approved by the FDA and The American Heart Association.
 It guides your breathing a few minutes a day which has been proven to lower BP.
 You can check it out in the manufacturer’s website by clicking here.

 Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.

 The nutrients in watermelon 1 have been shown in studies to help high blood pressure.
 Each one of them has their own unique way they benefit your readings.

 A one cup serving of chopped watermelon provides 21% of the daily recommended amount.
 This is important because vitamin C can help lower blood pressure in many ways.
 The antioxidant activity of vitamin C can help prevent damage to the blood vessels caused by oxidative stress 2.